astravant/digitalgarden/_notes/daily-notes.md

 ## October 20, 2021

 - Government is a compromise among men in which some measure of individual freedom is exchanged for security.

 > As the human is individual in nature, rather than hive-oriented as are some species of insect, true collective decision making is beyond our biological ability.

 > To develop a theory of change, you need to start at the end and repeatedly ask yourself, “Concretely, how does one achieve that?”

 ## October 19, 2021

-> Web3 is changing the way we work

-AI in the future: Terminator-style killer bots or conversational agents that are your friends and mentors on the internet?
+- Q: AI in the future: Terminator-style killer bots or conversational agents that are your friends and mentors on the internet?

 > The fundamentals of many of today’s algorithms have been around for over 30 years.
 But it’s really only now, in the last 5 to 8 years, that we have had enough data and enough computation to make those technologies work.

 What happens to advertisers when you allow your AI to purchase products and services on your behalf?

-> if you’re an ambitious entrepreneur interested in AI, there’s never been a better time to get involved.
+> If you’re an ambitious entrepreneur interested in AI, there’s never been a better time to get involved.

-> we are unable to process all the data entering through our senses.
+> We are unable to process all the data entering through our senses.
 > Because of that, our brains take shortcuts called “heuristics” that unfortunately introduce a number of (sometimes dangerous) cognitive biases.

 > Seneca: “There is nothing wrong with changing a plan when the situation has changed.”